Fixed deposits vs Singapore Savings Bonds - what you need to know

 However, if you use the SSB and withdraw on the third year, you have the equivalent interest of 1.6 per cent per annum.
 The total interest earned is only around $1,203, a difference of around $222.

-So over the short term, some banks can provide interest rates that outperform the SSBs.
+So over the short term, some banks can provide interest rates that outperform the SSB.

 So should I go with fixed deposit or SSB?

-As a rule of thumb, use SSBs if you’re holding money for five years or more.
-But actively compare between SSBs and fixed deposits, for shorter periods.
+As a rule of thumb, use SSB if you’re holding money for five years or more.
+But actively compare between SSB and fixed deposits, for shorter periods.

 Most of the time, the SSB interest rates are stepped up to over 1.9 per cent by the fifth year (check the latest bond issue for details).
 This is almost always better than any fixed deposit, so you’re better off using it if you want to hold cash for five years or more.

-For shorter periods, such as one to three years, don’t assume that SSBs always outdo banks.
-Check the latest rates and compare them - you may find that, at certain times, SSBs will grow your money faster over the short term.
+For shorter periods, such as one to three years, don’t assume that banks always outdo SSB.
+Check the latest rates and compare them - you may find that, at certain times, SSB might outgrow a fixed deposit if the latter's rate is low.